Blog

 • Remember Me Easter Egg

-Here’s a fun little easter egg to add to your WordPress login screen: make it so when you click the “Remember Me” checkbox that the song of the same name from Coco autoplays at the bottom of the login form: Here’s a quick and dirty plugin that does it: This file contains bidirectional Unicode text that…
+Here’s a fun little easter egg to add to your WordPress login screen: make it so when you click the “Remember Me” checkbox that the song of the same name from Coco autoplays at the bottom of the login form: Here’s a quick and dirty plugin that does it: This file contains hidden or bidirectional Unicode…

 • Spoken Word: Bringing Read-Along Speech Synthesis to the Web